wearewondrous/drupal-8-best-practices/README.md

 <li{{ item.attributes.removeAttribute('hreflang') }}>
 ```

+See the bug report [#2454289: Attribute hreflang not allowed on element li at this point](https://www.drupal.org/node/2454289)

 For more functions on the attributes see [Using attributes in templates](https://www.drupal.org/docs/8/theming-drupal-8/using-attributes-in-templates)

 ### Special variables and functions